-If using the VM, change the VM back to use multiple CPUs for better performance
+Change the VM back to use multiple CPUs for better performance

 Part D: Process Explorer

 All the system utilities discussed so far have their purposes and can be used when no external tools are present.
 Process Explorer (procexp) is a freeware task manager and system monitor for Microsoft Windows created by SysInternals, which has been acquired by Microsoft and re-branded as Windows Sysinternals.
 It provides the functionality of Windows Task Manager along with a rich set of features for collecting information about processes running on the user’s system (Wikipedia, 2023).